syahiidkamil/react-native-header-zoom-scroll/README.md

 # Setup

-This library is available on npm, install it with: `npm i react-native-header-zoom-scroll` or `yarn  add react-native-header-zoom-scroll`.
+This library is available on npm, install it with: `npm i @syahiidkamil/react-native-header-zoom-scroll` or `yarn  add @syahiidkamil/react-native-header-zoom-scroll`.

 # Usage